Pinner61/cryobednet-pro/README.md

 > Built CryoBedNet, a PyTorch and SOL/HPC-based geospatial super-resolution pipeline for Antarctic bed-topography reconstruction, using multi-source raster inputs, region holdout validation, SRGAN-style training, MLflow-ready experiment tracking, and an interactive Streamlit dashboard for glacier-risk visualization.

-## Attribution

-CryoBedNet is a new implementation inspired by DeepBedMap.
-The reference assets copied from the original repository are kept in `assets/reference/` with the original LGPL license and attribution in `docs/ATTRIBUTION.md`.

 ## Initial holdout metrics

 | Method | MAE | RMSE | PSNR | SSIM | Slope RMSE |